rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   A functioning web app deployed in the Azure Stack Tenant portal.
+-   A functioning web app deployed in the Azure Stack Tenant portal

 ### Task 2: Provision an Azure Storage Account